 Engaged through the Regional Managers Network and coordinated through the Department of Premier & Cabinet.
 All State Government agencies are represented through this medium, with 35 in total.

-- Departmental & Ministerial briefings - Regular engagement with NSW Trade & Investment
+- Departmental & Ministerial briefings - · Regular engagement with NSW Department of Industry, Office of Regional Development

 2. Federal Government:

 Engaged through committees and briefings such as: